Why London Bed Bugs Are A Chronic Problem

 What’s making this problem worse at the moment is the fact that these bugs are becoming resistant to pesticide.
 After decades and decades of being targeted with super strength poisons, London bed bugs have become almost completely immune.
 In fact, scientists studying these bugs have discovered that they are developing stronger exoskeletons.
 These mutations are occurring so that the bugs can survive being sprayed with pesticide.
 What’s more, these scientists are starting to see the emergence of bed bugs who are resistant to all forms of insecticides.

 What also makes them hard to exterminate is the fact that bed bugs are actually transparent.
 They only turn red once they have fed on your blood.
 This means that even if you examine your bedding, you will more than likely end up missing them.
 If you have bed bugs, don’t feel bad.
 This is something that every Londoner may have to deal with eventually.

 Is there a solution?

 There is hope!
 They are actually easy to get rid of.
 This is because new state of the art treatments have been developed.

-One of these is heat treatments.
+One of these is our insect fumigation service, and an even more effective solution are our heat treatments.
 All living creatures will die at high enough temperatures.
 With heat treatments, bed bugs can be easily removed.
 To enquire about these treatments and finally rid yourself of London bed bugs, simply contact us.